nominetresearch/microbit-networking-book-python/twowayunicast/twowayunicast.md

 	between these two times, *Time\_receive* and *Time\_send* is the round-trip-time.

 Besides round-trip-time (RTT), the Ping program reports statistical information.
-Figure below shows an example output as a result of using the command:
+The figure below shows an example output as a result of using the command:

     ping www.google.com